canonical/prometheus-k8s-operator/CONTRIBUTING.md

 ## Overview

-This documents explains the processes and practices recommended for contributing enhancements to the Prometheus charm.
+This documents explains the processes and practices recommended for contributing enhancements to the Prometheus charmed operator.

 - Generally, before developing enhancements to this charm, you should consider [opening an issue ](https://github.com/canonical/prometheus-operator) explaining